John F. Weston: Biography

 John Francis Weston was born in Louisville, Kentucky on November 13, 1845.
 He joined the Union Army's 4th Regiment Kentucky Volunteer Cavalry on November 26, 1861, having just turned age 16.
 Weston's father sympathized with the Confederacy and Weston's uncle and brother joined the Confederate States Army.
-Weston was promoted to captain on January 9, 1863 and to major on November 1, 1864.
+Weston was promoted to captain on January 9, 1863, and to major on November 1, 1864.

 On April 13, 1865, Weston participated in a raid to destroy Confederate supply boats near Wetumpka, Alabama.
 Through an audacious ruse, Weston and 5 men managed to capture the boats.
 For these actions, he was awarded the Medal of Honor several decades later, on April 9, 1898.
 Weston was mustered out of the Union Army volunteer service on August 21, 1865.

 After the war, Weston started the study of law but gave it up in favor of rejoining the army.
 On August 9, 1867, Weston was commissioned as a second lieutenant in the 7th U.S. Cavalry Regiment of the regular U.S. Army.
 He was promoted to first lieutenant on November 27, 1868.
 He was promoted to captain and commissary of subsistence on November 24, 1875.
 On August 1, 1892, Weston was promoted to major and commissary of subsistence.
 On November 17, 1897, Weston was promoted to lieutenant colonel and assistant commissary general.
 On April 30, 1898, he was promoted to colonel and assistant commissary general.

 With the outbreak of the Spanish–American War, John F. Weston was commissioned brigadier general in the United States Volunteers on September 21, 1898.
 His service as commissary general for Major General William Rufus Shafter, commander of the U.S. Army forces fighting the Spanish in Cuba, at Santiago, Cuba received favorable notice.
 On March 24, 1899, he was honorably discharged from the volunteers and returned to his regular army duties.

 On December 6, 1900, Weston was promoted to brigadier general and appointed commissary general in the regular U.S. Army, which he accepted on December 13, 1900.
 Weston was promoted to major general, USA, on October 8, 1905, and accepted the promotion on the same date.
 He was sent to command the Northwest Division in St. Louis, Missouri but a month later he was sent to the Philippines and became the highest ranking U.S. Army officer there.
-Although the Manila Times said on March 13, 1908 that Weston expected to remain in the Philippines for the remainder of his army career, the U.S. Secretary of War's report to Congress for the year showed that from January 13, 1909 to June 30, 1909, Major General Weston commanded the Department of California.
+Although the Manila Times said on March 13, 1908, that Weston expected to remain in the Philippines for the remainder of his army career, the U.S. Secretary of War's report to Congress for the year showed that from January 13, 1909, to June 30, 1909, Major General Weston commanded the Department of California.
 John F. Weston retired from the U.S. Army on November 13, 1909.

+General Weston was a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

 Weston died in Briarcliff Manor, New York on August 3, 1917, at age 71, and was buried at Arlington National Cemetery in Virginia.